Lul-Abdifan/Africa-Weather/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to use this medium to appreciate Microverse that bringing me The best platform ever for me.
+I would like to use this medium to appreciate [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for giving the original design idea
+I would like to use this medium to appreciate [Weather forecast group](https://openweathermap.org/api) and Africa Data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>